 As your site ranking improves, you will start to get noticed by genuine content marketers, but also by spammers.

 SEO tracking software is now very sophisticated, and when it notices your site improvement, it will add it automatically to a list of potential backlink prospects.

 Reputable marketers use this data to pinpoint who they can contact to improve content, backlinks and sales potential.

-But spammers and scammers use these automated tools to hit hundreds or thousands of sites.
+But any determined spammer can use these automated tools to hit contact forms and comments on hundreds or thousands of sites.

 There are two types of links a site can give.
 A rel dofollow and rel nofollow.

 A dofollow link is the most useful and passes on link juice to a site.
 A nofollow link does not pass on juice but is still useful in helping a site rank.
 All comment links are nofollow.

 It’s not easy getting a site owner to give a dofollow link, so a comment spammer is trying to get a quick rel nofollow link from your site and hundreds of others by using automation.